Asthma and Factors Affecting it

 Research has found that both genetic and non-genetic factors affect asthma.
 Asthma attacks are often triggered by upper respiratory tract infections, including common colds.
 Other factors that may provoke asthma attacks include inhaled allergens (dust mites, animal fur, cockroaches, pollens, moulds, allergens in the workplace), inhaled irritants (cigarette smoke, fumes from cooking, heating or vehicle exhausts, cosmetics, aerosol sprays), medicines (including aspirin), exercise, emotional stress, and certain foods or beverages.

 However, there is no recognised cause, either biological or environmental, for the underlying asthmatic process.
 In addition to triggers, asthma may be influenced by genetic susceptibility, environmental tobacco smoke, air pollution, mould and damp, animals, antibiotics and paracetamol (acetaminophen), some occupational exposures, diet and obesity, and (lack of) breastfeeding.
 Repeated exposure to triggers and/or influencers can contribute to the severity and persistence of asthma.

 The understanding of asthma has developed since the 1980s, with new ways of thinking about asthma recently proposed.
 It is vital that essential asthma medicines are accessible and affordable for all people who have asthma symptoms.
 At the same time, commitment to and investment in research is essential to increase the understanding of asthma and its causes, potentially leading to improvements in asthma management.

-Environmental factors are much more likely than genetic factors to have caused the large increase in the numbers of people in the world with asthma, but we still do not know all the factors and how they interact with each other and with genes.
-Some of these factors may not act in the same way in HICs and LMICs.
+Environmental factors are much more likely than genetic factors to have caused the increases in asthma prevalence in some regions of the world, but we still do not know all the factors and how they interact with each other and with genes.
+Some of these factors may act in different ways in affluent and non-affluent countries.